 What are the clinical implications of these clusterings?
 First, our analysis represents statistical conformation of NMS-dominant presentation of PD.
 The specific expression of several NMS domains such as mood/anxiety, sleep/fatigue, cognition, and urinary function suggests that these subgroups may have different patterns of neurodegeneration involving the brain’s various non-dopaminergic pathways, possibly in excess of dopaminergic degeneration, as suggested by several authors (Jellinger, 2012).
 Second, clinical recognition of subtypes using ad hoc criteria would allow for the development of truly subtype-specific treatment packages for PD (Marras and Chaudhuri, 2016).
 Third, clinical characterization of these groups will allow studies of natural history of specific subtypes.

 The clinical non-specificity of D1, S1, D4, and S6, with extremely diverse disease durations and severities, contrasts with the precisely characterized clusters S3, S4, and S5, with dominant expression of urinary, mood/apathy and attention/memory symptoms, respectively, at intermediate stages of the disease.
 This pattern is in line with the notion of “phenotypic convergence” proposed by Warren et al. (2013) as a key clinical feature of the spread of neurodegenerative disorders due to abnormal protein aggregates.
 The identified clusters may represent distinct footprints of large-scale network disintegration which necessitates translation to clinical management.
+The Warren et al. concept is in line with the general etiologic hypothesis for late-life neurodegenerative diseases proposed by de Pedro-Cuesta et al. (2016).

 Like any cohort-based, cluster-analysis driven study, there are several limitations of this analysis.
 Due to the data collection methods of the two studies used, selection due to prevalence bias, i.e. sample overrepresentation of patients with higher survival, is unlikely to explain this clustering; however, clustering at early PD stages may have been undermined by poorly recorded symptoms prior to diagnosis.
 Furthermore, we did not report a control group, although our intention was not to describe the symptoms as discriminant from normal subjects.
-Lastly, NMS profiles in advanced PD could also be influenced by patterns of dopaminergic therapy, particularly hallucinations and orthostatic problems.
-However, these symptoms did not emerge as key drivers of any of the domains identified in either of our clusterings.
+Lastly, in the treated patients in our sample, NMS symptoms could be influenced by dopaminergic therapy, including depression via pramipexole (Barone et al., 2010), sleep disorders via rotigotine (Trenkwalder et al., 2011), and others.
+The numbers of patients undergoing specific treatments are too small to conduct meaningful analyses of the effects of such therapies; we expect, however, that such effects on single non-motor components do not significantly alter the trends observed in total NMSS scores across all treated and drug-naïve patients in our sample.

 Conversely, our study has several notable strengths: (1) the sample size, which to our knowledge is the largest international sample in this kind of study; (2) the inclusion of patients in all disease stages; and (3) the use of detailed assessments both for motor and non-motor symptoms.

 In conclusion, we present statistical confirmation of the growing recognition of NMS-dominant presentation of PD and its heterogeneity.
 The clinical recognition of these subtypes could allow for subtype-specific treatment packages for PD, and in the future, clinical characterization of these groups will allow for studies of natural history of the various non-motor dominant clusters identified in this paper.
 Translating results to clinical management or experimental designs would require the identification of inclusion and exclusion criteria of patients into specific subgroups.